Sri Maha Mariamman Temple, Bangkok: Features

 The temple's facade is in strikingly florid style of a riot of different colours with carved images of various gods and goddesses in different shapes and sizes.
 At the entrance to the temple there is a gopura or tower 6 metres in height and covered with many carved images of deities.
 The main shrine of the temple complex is a dome with covering of a gilded copper plate.
 Within the premises of the temple complex there are three shrines dedicated to Ganesh, Kartik and the main shrine of Sri Maha Mariamman.
-The practice of worship followed by the devotees is sequentially Ganesh, Kartik and then the main deity.
+The practice of worship followed by the devotees is sequentially Ganesh, Murugan(Kartikeya) and then the main deity.
 The main hall of the shrine is also decorated with statue, deity in Hinduism and Bronze Material (from left to right) of Ganesh, Shiva, Krishna, Vishnu, Lakshmi, Kartik, Mariamman, Kali, Saraswati, and Nataraja with Shivakami, Hanuman.
 In addition there are also shrines dedicated to the worship of gods Shiva Lingam, Brahma, Navagraha, Aiyanar, Saptha Kanni, Periyachi, Madurai Veeran and Kathavarayan.